Southbound (2015 film): Siren

-At the same motel are Sadie (Fabianne Therese), Ava (Hannah Marks), and Kim (Nathalie Love), traveling musicians in a band called The White Tights.
-Leaving the motel, visiting landmarks, stalked by the floating creatures, their van's tire goes flat and they are forced to pull over.
-Stranded in the middle of the desert, they are picked up by a friendly, eccentric couple (Susan Burke and Davey Johnson).
+At the same motel are Sadie, Ava, and Kim, traveling musicians in a band called The White Tights.
+Leaving the motel, visiting landmarks, stalked by the floating creatures, their van's tire goes flat, and they are forced to pull over.
+Stranded in the middle of the desert, they are picked up by a friendly, eccentric couple.
 In the backseat of their car, Sadie sees a bear trap.
 The band is taken to the couple's house further down the road.
-Inside, the band is shown to their room; Sadie hears the woman mention their late friend Alex, but neither Ava nor Kim seem to notice.
-At dinner with the Kensingtons (Anessa Ramsey and Dana Gould), who live nearby with twin sons, they are served a meal of burnt roast beef; Sadie, a vegetarian, politely declines.
+Inside, the band is shown to their room; Sadie hears the woman mention their late friend Alex, but neither Ava nor Kim seems to notice.
+At dinner with the Kensingtons, who live nearby with twin sons, they are served a meal of burnt roast beef; Sadie, a vegetarian, politely declines.
 Before eating, the two families recite a strange prayer, seemingly satanic in nature.
-After dinner, Kim begins to blame Sadie for Alex's death, whereupon both Ava and Kim suddenly begin vomiting a black substance.
-Sadie gets help and the people in the house give Ava and Kim a white liquid medicine to drink.
+After dinner, Kim begins to blame Sadie for Alex's death, and both Ava and Kim suddenly begin vomiting a black substance.
+Sadie gets help, and the people in the house give Ava and Kim a white liquid medicine to drink.
 Sadie confronts her friends for their strange behavior and tries to persuade them to leave; they refuse, in a trance, and decide to stay the night at the house.
-That night, Sadie has a nightmare of Alex being killed in a car accident.
+That night, Sadie had a nightmare of Alex being killed in a car accident.
 Waking up in the middle of the night, Ava and Kim are gone.
-She finds them outside around a bonfire, participating in a strange cult ritual with the others in the house.
+She finds them outside, around a bonfire, participating in a strange cult ritual with the others in the house.
 Investigating from the bush nearby, Sadie's foot becomes caught in the bear trap seen in the couple's car the day before.
-Hearing the commotion, Ava and Kim give chase as Sadie escapes the trap and moves into a nearby shed; here, she is accosted by an apparition of Alex.
-Terrified, Sadie runs out into the road and hails an approaching car for help only to get run over by a car in a cruel twist of fate.
+Hearing the commotion, Ava and Kim give chase as Sadie escapes the trap and flees into a nearby shed, where she is accosted by an apparition of Alex.
+Terrified, Sadie runs out into the road and hails an approaching car for help, only to get run over by a car in a cruel twist of fate.

-In the road behind her, one of the floating enigmatic creatures can be seen watching Sadie.
+On the road behind her, one of the enigmatic floating creatures is watching Sadie.